Mayron/MayronUI-Official/.github/ISSUE_TEMPLATE/bug_report.md

 ```

-You can find this out by opening up MUI Config menu (/mui config)
+You can find the version by opening up MUI Config menu (/mui config)
 and it will be in the bottom left corner (or in the MUI installer window).

 If you are using an out of date version of the UI then please update to